THE JOURNAL

 The mileage shoe

-When it comes to a good mileage shoe (the shoe you’ll be doing most of your miles in), you’re going to need to be comfortable.
-So, more often than not, you’ll be after a shoe that has a plush, bouncy midsole with a particularly comfortable upper.
+When it comes to a good mileage shoe – as in the shoe you’ll be doing most of your miles in – you’re going to need to be comfortable.
+More often than not, you’ll be after a shoe that has a plush, bouncy midsole with a particularly comfortable upper.
 Note, your mileage shoe isn’t necessarily the shoe you will run your personal bests in, but it’s certainly the one you’ll spend the most time wearing.
 Or it should be, anyway.

-“I look something heavy and supportive when it comes to a milage shoe,” says Mr Sam Parsons, professional runner for adidas.
-“Keep it simple – I think I’ve fallen into the trap where I blame the shoes too much when, in reality, it’s just my body that hurts or is sore from a hard workout the day before.
+“I look for something heavy and supportive when it comes to a milage shoe,” says the professional runner Sam Parsons.
+“Keep it simple.
 Typically, when I find a shoe that feels good and doesn’t feel like I’m running barefoot after 100-200 miles, I stick to that.”

 The trail run shoe

-If you’ve ever turned up to a trail run wearing a pair of non-trail sneakers, you’ll certainly know how important it is to have a pair of these in your rotation.
-For starters, your trail shoes are exactly that: shoes for the trails.
-This means they’ll be grippy, lightweight and, more often than not, coated in some sort of Gore-Tex protection.
-While you can wear also trail shoes away from the gravel, they are best served atop uneven, treacherous terrain.
+If you’ve ever turned up to a trail run wearing non-trail sneakers, you’ll certainly know how important it is to have a pair of these in your rotation.
+They’ll be grippy, lightweight and, more often than not, coated in some sort of GORETEX protection.
+While you can wear trail shoes away from the gravel, too, they are best served atop uneven, treacherous terrain.

 The easy run shoe